Having lots of little people

 While I was at an indoor play area waiting for my friend to arrive, I watched all the moms around me.
 Sitting next to me were 2 moms with tiny babies and one-year-old toddlers running around.
 I am pretty sure one of them had an older toddler running around too.

-As I sat in my chair keeping an eye on my kids, I watched these moms bounce a baby on their hip while helping a one-year-old go down a slide.
+As I sat in my chair while I was breastfeeding in a baby carrier my little baby, and keeping an eye on my other kids, I watched these moms bounce a baby on their hip while helping a one-year-old go down a slide.
 Every time they even got close to sitting back down they ended up running to help a toddler amid trying to keep their infant happy.

 I texted my husband to tell him about it and to say they look exhausted and a little dazed.
 I also asked if that is how I looked for those years in our life.
 I am sure I did, if not I certainly felt like it.
 I distinctly remember leaving the grocery store sweating in winter because of the exhaustion of keeping everyone sane.
 Babies and toddlers are hard!